hermeznetwork/hez-matic-merge/README.md

 ```
 npm run deploy:tokenBridge:rinkeby
-npm run verify:verifyTokenBridge:rinkeby
+npm run verify:tokenBridge:rinkeby
 ```

 ## License

-`hermeznetwork/token-swap` is part of the Hermez project copyright 2020 HermezDAO and published with GPL-3 license.
+`hermeznetwork/token-merge` is part of the Hermez project copyright 2020 HermezDAO and published with GPL-3 license.
 Please check the LICENSE file for more details.